DAVID WILDMAN WRITING EXCERPTS

 “I’m serious.
 I pick up trash on this street every Tuesday morning, and I… I made a mistake.”

 “Why bother trying to lie to me, Mackie?
 You put your name on a manuscript that didn’t belong to you.
-Did you even bother to read the thing before you sent it in?
-Or did you only find out what it’s really worth after the fact, so you came back here in the hope of absolving yourself of guilt?”
+Then you found out what it was really worth after the fact, so you came back here in the hope of absolving yourself of guilt.”